Reshape your code to accomodate new requirements easily, without breaking your software

 You will need a suitable computer with your favourite C# or Java editor/IDE installed.
 On-site courses will require a room large enough to comfortably accomodate all participants, good, reliable Internet access (Wi-Fi), and a data projector or suitably large TV (with HDMI input) that will allow participants to read code from the back of the room.
 You will find a pen and paper handy.

 Online training is available whereever you are, pretty much.
 (There are a few countries it's sadly not possible to do business with, of course.)
-Onsite training is available across the UK, Europe and many other regions.
+Onsite training is available across the UK.
 Ask us.

 9/10 times, the trainer will be Codemanship founder and course author Jason Gorman.
 Jason has 38 years' programming experience and three decades of professional experience as a developer, technical lead and software architect.
 He's run hundreds of code craft training workshops over the last 20 years, and is a very experienced teacher and mentor.
 If, for any reason, Jason isn't available for your workshop, we'll inform you well in advance and offer you a trainer of similar industry seniority.